radiantlogic-v8/documentation-new/documentation/web-services-api-guide/04-scim.md

     }
    }
 ```
-Table 11: SCIM PUT Query to Updated A User with Enterprise Extension Attributes
+Table 11: SCIM PUT Query to Update A User with Enterprise Extension Attributes

 The PUT request from a Postman client is shown below.